30/01/2025

-Let's explore how IE School of Politics, Economics and Global Affairs is home to the best and brightest professional minds.
+Let's explore how IE School of Politics, Economics and Global Affairs is home to the brightest minds.

-Our institution stands firm in our values and the importance of education.
+Our institution stands firm in its values and the importance of education.

-Let’s meet some of the professors at IE School of Politics, Economics and Global Affairs driving important research initiatives.
-Read on for a glimpse into their current—and incredibly important—work and publications.
+Let’s meet some of the professors at IE School of Politics, Economics and Global Affairs behind their field’s most important research initiatives.

-Several key research themes for our faculty include inequality, misinformation, populism and polarization.
-There research helps understand how these themes contributed to the recent pandemic and European economic crises.
+Key research themes for our faculty include inequality, misinformation, populism and polarization.
+Their research explores these themes’ contribution to the recent pandemic and European economic crises, all of which are key to our understanding of international relations.

 Michael Becher, Political Economy at IE School of Politics, Economics and Global Affairs

 Prior to joining IE University as an assistant professor, Michael taught at the Institute for Advanced Study in Toulouse and the University of Konstanz.
-His main fields of research are in comparative politics and political economy, with an emphasis on the functioning of democracy, accountability and representation, political institutions and inequality.
+His main fields of research are comparative politics and political economy, with an emphasis on the functioning of democracy, accountability and representation, political institutions and inequality.
 In his most recent published work, he studied the extent of political inequality in legislatures and how to increase political equality in the scope of economic inequality.
-He has also worked on articles and papers related to the COVID-19 pandemic in terms of ideology and compliance of health rules, vaccinations, tax preferences and how people blame governments.
+He has also worked on articles and papers related to the recent pandemic.
+These touch on ideology and compliance of health rules, vaccinations, tax preferences and how people blame governments.
 Read more about this research in his faculty story here.

 D.J.
 Flynn, Political Science at IE School of Politics, Economics and Global Affairs

-Before joining our faculty, D.J. was in the US completing his Ph.D. at Northwestern University and later working as a researcher at Dartmouth College, after studying abroad in Valencia.
-When he saw an opening at IE University, he knew it was time to make the move back to Spain—he’s been working as an assistant professor since 2018.
-His research and teaching are both focused on public opinion, political communication and quantitative methods.
+Before joining our faculty, D.J. was in the US completing his Ph.D. at Northwestern University.
+He later worked as a researcher at Dartmouth College after studying abroad in Valencia.
+He’s been working as an assistant professor in IE University since 2018.
+His research and teaching focus on public opinion, political communication and quantitative methods.
 Fascinated by why people hold the opinions and beliefs they do, he mainly studies the causes and consequences of misinformation and misperception about politics and public health.
-He was recently published in the British Journal of Political Science, where he compares the factual beliefs of government officials to the public opinion, highlighting the potential for polarization.
-He has also researched the effects of vaccine messaging regarding COVID-19.
+He is published in the British Journal of Political Science, where he compares the factual beliefs of government officials to the public opinion, highlighting the potential for polarization.
+He also researched the effects of vaccine messaging regarding COVID-19.

 Nikitas Konstantinidis, International Political Economy at IE School of Politics, Economics and Global Affairs

-Nikitas is an associate professor whose main research interests include comparative and international political economy, applied formal theory, international organizations and European Union politics.
+Nikitas is an associate professor who mainly researches comparative and international political economy, applied formal theory, international organizations and European Union politics.
 Additionally, he is active in Greek politics and serves as a member of the political movement Forward Greece.
-Most recently, his work focuses mainly on the political and economic challenges the European Union faces.
-He’s examined how voters vote when their governments face constraints on policy, as well as if people will fight to keep the Euro as a currency if their country is facing a crisis.
+His recent work focuses on the political and economic challenges the European Union faces.
+He’s examined how voters vote when their governments face constraints on policy.
+He has also explored whether people will fight to keep the Euro as a currency if their country is facing a crisis.

 Irene Menéndez González, International Political Economy at IE School of Politics, Economics and Global Affairs

 Irene joined the IE University faculty as an assistant professor in January of 2020.
 Prior to that, she taught at the University of Zurich, the Institute for Advanced Studies in Toulouse and the University of Mannheim.
-Her main research interests have spanned international and comparative political economy, the political consequences of globalization, the effects of electoral institutions on political representation, as well as the political economy of labor markets and redistribution.
-Irene recently published a study in Comparative Political Studies.
-It examined the polarization of policy preferences in Latin America’s labor market.
+Her main research initiatives span international and comparative political economy, the political consequences of globalization, the effects of electoral institutions on political representation, as well as the political economy of labor markets and redistribution.
+Irene published a study in Comparative Political Studies on the polarization of policy preferences in Latin America’s labor market.
 She also published a paper in the British Journal of Political Science on the correlations between electoral reform and the rise of right-wing populist parties before Brexit.

 Nina Wiesehomeier, Political Science at IE School of Politics, Economics and Global Affairs

 Before joining IE University as assistant professor of comparative politics, Nina held a position as a Senior Lecturer at Swansea University (UK), was a research fellow at the Social Science Institute in Lisbon (Portugal) and a visiting fellow at the Kellogg Institute at the University of Notre Dame (USA).
-Her research focuses on questions of political representation, political preferences, and political behavior, and she has published on women representation and populism, among others.
-With PREPPS, the Political Representation, Executives, and Political Parties Survey, Nina is collecting information on political parties and executives using expert surveys, an on ongoing effort of providing the academic community with comparative data on policy positions across several continents.
-Recently, Nina won a research grant from the “La Caixa” Foundation to study the impact populism had on representation in Spain.
+Her research focuses on questions of political representation, political preferences, and political behavior.
+Nina has published research on women representation and populism, among others.
+With PREPPS, the Political Representation, Executives, and Political Parties Survey, Nina collects information on political parties and executives using expert surveys.
+This is an on ongoing effort of providing the academic community with comparative data on policy positions across several continents.
+Recently, Nina won a research grant from the “La Caixa” Foundation to study the impact that populism had on representation in Spain.

 Zuheir Desai, Political Economy at IE School of Politics, Economics and Global Affairs

 Zuheir joined the IE University faculty as an assistant professor in 2021.
 Prior to that, he was a postdoctoral research associate at Princeton University.
 He got his PhD from the University of Rochester in 2020.
-His main research interests lie in studying strategic aspects of electoral competition and political accountability, both from a theoretical standpoint as well as empirical applications to developing democracies such as Brazil and India.
+His main research interests lie in studying strategic aspects of electoral competition and political accountability.
+This comes from a theoretical standpoint as well as empirical applications to developing democracies such as Brazil and India.
 His work on descriptive representation and how appearing less educated has helped right-wing candidates in Brazil was featured in the American Journal of Political Science.
-The Indian media also featured Zuheir due to his research on Indian electronic voting machines and why they are important.
+Indian media also featured Zuheir for his research on Indian electronic voting machines and why they are important.

 Carlos Lastra, Political Economy at IE School of Politics, Economics and Global Affairs